 You simply plug in your USB, boot the computer from USB, and you're ready to get hacking.

-1) Download Universal USB Installer
+Download a Live Image of Kali Linux & Universal USB Installer

-Install Kali Linux On USB Using Universal USB Installer
+Install Kali Linux on USB Using Universal USB Installer

 If you haven’t already, plug in your USB flash drive now.